-The 2019 to 2022 distribution capital investments estimates differ from prior disclosures, representing a decrease to reflect Hydro One's five-year rate application for 2018-2022 distribution rates.
+The 2019 to 2022 distribution capital investments estimates differ from 2018 year end disclosures, representing a decrease to reflect Hydro One's five-year rate application for 2018-2022 distribution rates.
 The projections and the timing of the transmission 2020-2023 expenditures are subject to approval by the OEB.